The Slide and Glide swimming drills described below are the last ones in our series of drills to learn to swim backstroke.

-- The rest of the body should roll from side to side as the arms exchange their roles.
-The angle of roll should be somewhere between 30° and 45°.
+Body movements: The rest of the body should roll from side to side as the arms exchange their roles.
+The angle of the roll should be somewhere between 30° and 45°.

-- Both arm motions should start and stop simultaneously.
+Arm movements: Both arm movements should start and stop simultaneously.

-- Take advantage of the short pause between each half arm cycle to rehearse the correct arm motions and to regain your balance.
+Take advantage of the short pause between each half arm cycle to rehearse the correct arm movements and to regain your balance.

 Triple Slide and Glide

-Focus especially on the body roll from side to side to increase the swimming stroke’s power.
+Focus mainly on the body roll from side to side to increase the swimming stroke’s power.

 Finally Swimming Backstroke

 Finally, once you have mastered all the backstroke drills, try to swim backstroke for a few lengths.
-Normally this shouldn’t be too difficult if you have followed our progression of backstroke swimming drills.
+This shouldn’t be too difficult to do if you have followed our progression of backstroke swimming drills.